 When taking a closer look at the last, you’ll notice right away that it is a fairly aggressive shoe.
 The downturn and the asymmetric design force the big toe to the front of the shoe.
 This means that you can employ great power from even the smallest of footholds.
 And probably because of the design, this is one of the most accurate shoes I have ever tried.
 It seems that there isn’t a foothold small enough for you to stand on.
 Quite remarkable!

 For being an aggressive shoe, it is surprisingly comfortable too.
 Well, not straight from the box.
 But after broken in, I can wear these for 30-60 minutes without taking them off.

-There is rubber located on the top of the toes for your toehooking needs.
-Though I would prefer a larger patch of rubber, just to have freedom to toehook with the whole top part of the shoe.
+There is rubber located on the top of the toes for your toe hooking needs.
+Though I would prefer a larger patch of rubber, just to have the freedom to toe hook with the whole top part of the shoe.

-If you like harder rubber and even better edging, I’d recommend finding a pair or rock climbing shoes with Vibram XS Edge rubber (e.g. used in the Scarpa Instinct Lace).
+If you like harder rubber and even better edging, I’d recommend finding a pair of rock climbing shoes with Vibram XS Edge rubber (e.g. used in the Scarpa Instinct Lace).

 The final word

 Overall the Scarpa Booster S is an impressive shoe that is at home on overhanging rock and small footholds.
 I use this shoe as an all-rounder from short bouldering to longish sport routes.
 I would not recommend the Booster S as an all-day climbing shoe or for trad.